Metal Search

 • Soil sediments and sludges analysis: XRF instruments can provide rapid and potentially accurate soil elemental analyses in contexts of agriculture and pollution.

-However, XRF technology is also often used in the metal industry, so understanding XRF spectrometry and how it’s used for verifying the composition of metals is important for fabricators and machinists particularly.
+However, XRF technology is also often used in the metal industry, so understanding how it’s used for verifying the composition of metals is important for fabricators and machinists particularly.

 The Importance of XRF Spectrometry in the Metal Industry